Reviews, Best Prices, Comparisons, Expert Buying Guides

 5. Implement Network Segmentation

-Segment your network into different zones (e.g., guest network, IoT devices) with specific firewall rules for each zone.
-This limits the impact of a potential breach in one segment on the rest of the network.
+Divide your network into separate areas (e.g., guest users, IoT devices) and apply specific firewall rules for each area.
+This measure reduces the risk of a breach in one area affecting the entire network.

 6. Monitor Network Traffic